Workshops & Events

 Ebling Library Historical Reading Room

 Join History of Health Sciences Librarian Hannah Swan for a hands-on look at research in the history of medicine.
-This course is intended for upper-level undergraduate students and incoming graduate students, though all are welcome.
+This course is for upper-level undergraduate students and incoming graduate students.

 @ 12:00 pm - 1:00 pm